-Charles Boyer (28 August 1899 – 26 August 1978) was a French actor who found great success in Hollywood.
-He was short, he had a pot belly, and he was prematurely bald.
-But put him on a Scully Box and give him a toupee and a corset and he became Charles Boyer, icon of European sophistication and class, the perfect brooding romantic hero.
+Charles Boyer (28 August 1899 26 August 1978) was a French actor who found great success in Hollywood, embodying the concept of European sophistication and class, and the perfect brooding romantic hero.note

 Boyer grew up in small-town southwest France.
 He managed to miss World War I, working as a hospital orderly before the armistice when he was 19.
 He made it to Paris and performed on the stage and in French silent film.
 He signed with MGM at the end of the silent film era, and his Badass Baritone French accent made him a natural fit for Hollywood.
 He bounced back and forth between French and American cinema, getting an early break in 1932 when he played Jean Harlow's chauffeur and boy toy in Red-Headed Woman.
 By 1936, when he was romancing Marlene Dietrich in The Garden of Allah, he was a huge star.

 1938 saw Boyer's most famous role in Algiers, a remake of the French film Pepe Le Moko, opposite Hedy Lamarr.
 His line "Come with me to the Casbah," said in the trailer but not the film, would become strongly associated with Boyer.
 Other notable films in the thirties include Frank Borzage's History Is Made at Night (with Jean Arthur) and Leo McCarey's Love Affair.
 1944's Gaslight, in which he played a rare villainous role as a jewel thief trying to drive Ingrid Bergman insane,note earned him the second of four Oscar nominations for Best Actor (he never won).